Skip to Content

 Damaged leaves are a problem with Anthurium Veitchii.

-The humidity acts somewhat like a lubricant that will help the new leaf to emerge and grow.
+The humidity acts somewhat like a lubricant to help the new leaf emerge and grow.

 So what you can learn from this is to leave new leaves alone, have sufficient humidity, and make sure they are not touching anything else until they are hardened off.